-The average temperature of Malaga in December is 17°C.
+The average temperature of Malaga in September is 29°C.

 Airlines that fly to Malaga include Thomson, easyJet, Air Berlin, British Airways, Monarch, bmibaby, Iberia, Ryanair, Flybe, Jet2, flythomascook, Air Europa, Air France - and you can book them all at discounted prices with us.